roadiz/AbstractApiTheme/README.md

 ## Configuration

-- Add custom entity to your *Roadiz* config: `Application` that will hold your api-key
+- Add current theme’ entity path to your *Roadiz* config to persist any `Application` that will hold your api-key

 ```yaml
 entities: